mehdi0807/youtube-video-summarizer/README.md

     streamlit run app.py
     ```

 The application should open in your web browser.
-You can then input a YouTube video link and click the "Summarize" button to generate a summary of the video's content.
+You can then input a YouTube video link and click enter to generate a summary of the video's content.

-This process will start the application and allow you to interact with it using your web browser.
-Enjoy using the YouTube Video Summarizer!